2024 Idaho Democratic presidential caucuses

-The 2024 Idaho Democratic presidential caucuses was held on May 23, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-27 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 Idaho Democratic presidential caucuses were held on May 23, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
+23 delegates to the Democratic National Convention were allocated in the semi-closed caucuses, with 4 additional unpledged delegates.

-Incumbent President Joe Biden won the caucuses in a landslide winning 95% of the vote.
+Incumbent President Joe Biden won the caucuses without significant hurdles, by attaining over 95% of the vote during little turnout.